silverhammermba/blog/_drafts/ui.markdown

 design, the developer working at 3AM to track down a crash that is somehow related to your changes, the newbie trying to learn the structure of your code so that they can make good design decisions themselves?

+Did you give some thought for those people---your future users---when you were creating your software UI?
+Or did you make selfish decisions by making your software hard to interact with?

 ## How not to design a better software-UI